When we think of brave women of the Bible, Deborah and Esther come straight to mind, but have you ever heard of

 Honestly, until yesterday, I had not.
 The story of this princess hero appears in only two Bible verses and she is easily overshadowed by the weight of the other protagonists in that chapter.
 It also doesn’t help that her name is spelled two different ways, Jehosheba and Jehoshabeath (II Kings 11:2 and II Chronicles 22:11, respectively).

 As many times as I have read through this section of scripture, I clearly missed this very important nugget of information.
 Her bravery, which I believe was based on an unshakable faith, preserved David’s “seed.”
 God put the right person, in the right place, at the right time and assured the eventual fulfillment of his prophecy to King David that the Messiah, the King of kings, would stem from his royal line.
 (For a more detailed explanation on the Davidic Covenant and its importance, click here.)

 It is 841 BC in the city of Jerusalem, the capital of the southern kingdom of Judah.
-Word arrives at the palace that Jehosheba’s half-brother and the king of Judah, Ahaziah, has just been killed.
+Word arrives at the palace that Jehosheba’s half-brother and the king of Judah, Ahaziah, have just been killed.
 King Ahaziah had taken a trip to the northern kingdom of Israel.
 He embroiled himself in a chariot’s captain’s coup against a wicked royal family and got himself killed.